Forced displacement: Criminal prosecution

 Forced displacement has been the subject of several trials in local and international courts.
-For an offense to classify as a war crime, the victim must be a "protected person" under international humanitarian law.
-Originally referring only categories of individuals explicitly protected under one of the four Geneva Conventions of 1949, "protected person" now may define a civilian or police force not participating directly in a conflict.
+For an offense to classify as a war crime, the civilian victim must be a "protected person" under international humanitarian law.
+Originally referring only categories of individuals explicitly protected under one of the four Geneva Conventions of 1949, "protected person" now refers to any category of individuals entitled to protection under specific law of war treaties.

 In Article 49, the Fourth Geneva Convention, adopted on 12 August 1949, specifically forbade forced displacementThe Rome Statute of the International Criminal Court defines forced displacement as a crime within the jurisdiction of the court: